Accelerator Academy

 How are artists chosen for the Accelerator program?

-How long is the Accelerator program?
+How long is the MCA Academy?

 How many artists participate annually?